 - PEX fittings can be found made with either metal or plastic and are used for PEX pipes.

 - Some types of pipe fittings are designed to transition a pipe of one material to a pipe made from another material.

 Tip: PVC should be used only for cold water applications because high temperatures can cause it to warp.

-This guide describes pipe fittings used for plumbing systems, but what is pipe fitting?
-Pipefitters and plumbers share many of the same skills but pipefitting and plumbing different trades.
+This guide describes pipe fittings used for plumbing systems, but what is a pipe fitting?
+Pipefitters and plumbers share many of the same skills, but pipefitting and plumbing are different trades.
 Pipefitters work in a variety of industrial settings such as refineries and manufacturing, where material is transported by pipes from one area to another.